wp-plugins/user-submitted-posts/readme.txt

 Note: when changing permissions on files and folders, it is important to use the least-restrictive settings possible.
 If you have to use more permissive settings, it is important to secure the directory against malicious activity.
 For more information check out: [Secure Media Uploads](http://digwp.com/2012/09/secure-media-uploads/)

+Update: new post at [WP-Mix](http://wp-mix.com/display-images-attached-post/) that should be useful for this.

 **How to set submitted image as the featured image?**

 Visit the "Options" panel in the plugin settings and select "Set Uploaded Image as Featured Image".
 Note that this setting merely assigns the submitted image as the Featured Image for the post; it's up to your theme's single.php file to include `the_post_thumbnail()` to display the Featured Images.
+Update: I've posted a quick tutorial at [WP-Mix](http://wp-mix.com/set-attachment-featured-image/).

 **How to require login?**